ritvikindupuri/PulseEris/README.md

 ## 📖 Introduction

 PulsePoint ERIS is a modern, web-based application designed to streamline the operations of emergency response teams.
-It provides a centralized platform for dispatchers to log incoming calls, for EMTs to manage their assignments in the field, and for supervisors to monitor operational efficiency.
+It provides a centralized, role-based platform for every level of an emergency response organization.
+Dispatchers can log incoming calls with AI-assisted priority suggestions and manage units on a live map.
+EMTs can handle their assignments in the field.
+Supervisors can manage team rosters and weekly schedules.
+COOs can analyze operational performance against service level agreements.
+And Administrators can audit system activity.

 With its clean, role-based interface and real-time data updates, PulsePoint ERIS is built to perform under pressure, ensuring that critical information is always accurate and accessible.

-This application serves as a comprehensive solution for:
-- **Call Intake & Triage:** Quickly capturing and prioritizing emergency calls.
-- **Dispatch Management:** Visualizing team status and location for efficient dispatch.
-- **Field Operations:** Providing EMTs with the incident details they need to respond effectively.
-- **Incident Reporting:** Ensuring complete and compliant patient care records for every call.
-- **Operational Oversight:** Giving managers the data to make informed decisions.

 ## ✨ Core Features

 PulsePoint ERIS provides a tailored experience for each role within an emergency response organization.

 ### For Dispatchers
+- **AI-Assisted Call Logging:** A dedicated form to quickly capture critical information, with a Gemini-powered AI that automatically suggests a priority level based on the incident description.
+- **Live Status Map:** A dynamic map providing a real-time (simulated) view of all active incidents and team locations.
+Available teams patrol randomly, while dispatched teams move toward their assigned incident.
-- **Real-Time Call Queue:** View all active emergency calls, automatically sorted by priority and time.
+- **Interactive Call Queue:** View all pending incidents, automatically sorted by priority, with a clear visual distinction for Priority 1 calls.
-- **Advanced Filtering & Search:** Instantly find calls by caller name, phone number, location, priority, or status.
+- **Advanced Search:** Instantly find pending calls by location or description.
-- **Live Team Availability Panel:** See a real-time overview of all on-duty EMTs, their current status (Available, Dispatched, Away), and their assigned base station.
-- **Efficient Call Logging:** A dedicated form to quickly capture critical information, including caller details, location, nearest landmark, and a description of the emergency.
-- **Urgent Visual Cues:** High-contrast, color-coded priority levels, including a flashing animation for the most critical (Priority 1) incidents.
+- **Efficient Dispatching:** Select a pending call and assign it to any available team with a single click.
+- **End-of-Day Reporting:** Generate an instant modal report summarizing the day's call volume, priority breakdown, and average dispatch time.

 ### For EMTs (Emergency Medical Technicians)
-- **Prioritized Task List:** View a clear, ordered list of assigned calls, ensuring the most critical incidents are addressed first.
+- **Focused Assignment View:** A clear, detailed card shows the current active assignment, including location, caller details, and incident description.
-- **Interactive Workflow:** Manage your response status with prominent action buttons: "Clock In/Out", "En Route", "On Scene", and "Submit PCR".
+- **Interactive Status Updates:** Manage your response status with a logical workflow of action buttons: "On Scene," "Transporting," and "Complete Call," which become enabled as the incident progresses.
-- **Live Map Integration:** View the exact location of the active call on an embedded map for quick navigation.
+- **Clock In / Out:** Easily manage your on-duty status for the day.
-- **Detailed Patient Care Records (PCR):** After an incident, fill out a comprehensive form to log patient vitals, treatments administered, medications, and transfer destination.
+- **Detailed Patient Care Records (PCR):** After completing a call, fill out a comprehensive form to log patient vitals, treatments administered, medications, and transfer destination.
-- **Shift Summary Analytics:** An at-a-glance dashboard with charts showing a breakdown of calls handled during your shift.
+- **Shift Summary Analytics:** An at-a-glance dashboard with a doughnut chart showing a breakdown of calls handled by priority during the current shift.

-### For Supervisors & Managers
+### For Supervisors
-- **High-Level Operational Dashboard:** Key performance indicators (KPIs) are displayed in clear "stat cards," showing total calls, open incidents, and PCR compliance rates.
+- **High-Level Operational Dashboard:** Key performance indicators (KPIs) are displayed in clear "stat cards," showing total calls, open incidents, PCRs filed, total personnel, and teams on duty.
-- **Detailed Incident Log:** A comprehensive, sortable log of all calls, showing status, priority, and whether a PCR has been filed.
+- **Team Roster Management:** View, filter (by station or grade), and manage all teams.
+An intuitive modal allows for editing team names, grades, and member assignments.
+- **Weekly Scheduling Tool:** A powerful scheduling interface to assign teams to day and night shifts for the entire week.
+- **Shift Handover Reporting:** Generate an "Exception Report" that lists all currently open incidents, their age, and assigned team, ensuring a smooth handover between shifts.
-- **Full Data Export:** Export the complete incident log to a CSV file with a single click for offline analysis, auditing, or record-keeping.
+- **Full Data Export:** Export the complete list of open incidents to a CSV file with a single click for offline analysis or record-keeping.

+### For COOs (Chief Operating Officers)
+- **Executive SLA Dashboard:** An analytics-focused dashboard for viewing Service Level Agreement (SLA) performance.
+- **Key Performance Metrics:** Stat cards display critical metrics like Average Dispatch Time, Average On-Scene Time, Average Total Response Time, and overall SLA Compliance Percentage.
+- **SLA Compliance Visualization:** A clear bar chart shows the percentage of responses that met or missed the target response time.

+### For Administrators
+- **System Audit Log:** A comprehensive, immutable log of all significant actions taken within the system, including user logins, call creations, status updates, and more.
+- **System Backup:** A one-click function to trigger a manual system backup (simulated).

 ### System-Wide Features
 - **Secure Authentication:** A complete login and sign-up system ensures only authorized personnel can access the system.